Russian space officials say air leak on International Space Station poses no danger to its crew - ExBulletin

 There were also other defects.

-In October, coolant leaked from an external backup radiator for Russia's new Nauka (Science) science laboratory, although its main thermal control system was operating normally and space officials said the crew and station were not in danger.
+In October, coolant has leaked from a backup external radiator for Russia's new Nauka (Science) science laboratory, although its main thermal control system was operating normally and space officials said the crew and station were not in danger.

 This incident followed coolant leaks from the Russian spacecraft parked at the station.

-In December 2022, coolant leaked from a Soyuz crew capsule docked to the station, and another similar leak from a Progress supply ship was discovered in February 2023.
-A Russian investigation concluded that those leaks likely resulted from impacts of small meteoroids, not from manufacturing defects.
+In December 2022, coolant leaked from a Soyuz crew capsule docked at the station, and another similar leak from a Progress supply ship was discovered in February 2023.
+A Russian investigation is over that these leaks likely resulted from impacts by small meteoroids, not manufacturing defects.

 The space station, which has served as a symbol of post-Cold War international cooperation, is now one of the last remaining areas of cooperation between Russia and the West amid tensions over Moscow's military actions in Ukraine.
 NASA and its partners hope to continue operating the orbital post until 2030.